BracketSpace/Notification/readme.txt

 * [Changed] Plugin loading stack, [see docs](https://docs.bracketspace.com/notification/developer/general/plugin-loading-chain) for more details.
 * [Changed] Plugin settings now are initialized on `notification/init 5` action.
 * [Changed] Recipients now can be loaded anytime, not only before Carriers get registered.
+* [Changed] PHP Dependency handling, now all the PHP dependencies lives in src/Dependencies dir.
 * [Removed] `Common` Abstract that has been replaced by HasName and HasSlug Traits.
 * [Removed] Cache class and all caching mechanism for post types, taxonomies and comment types.
 * [Removed] Trait Users.
 This is replaced with `BracketSpace\Notification\Queries\UserQueries` class.